RByers/InputDevice/README.md

-Thius is a legacy repo for redirecting to [new home in WICG](https://github.com/WICG/InputDeviceCapabilities)
+This is a legacy repo for redirecting to the [new home in WICG](https://github.com/WICG/InputDeviceCapabilities)